mjaschen/bezahlcode/README.md

 ## Introduction

-*BezahlCode* is a PHP library for creating BezahlCode QR-Code images.
+*BezahlCode* is a PHP library for creating BezahlCode QR-Code images and URIs.

 ## Installation